pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/metadata.md

     }
     ```

+## Pfs Directory
-The pfs directory has both the input and the output data that was committed in this datum:
+The **pfs directory has both the input and the output data that was committed in this datum**:

 !!! example